sai-helloworld/ML-Challenge25-Smart-Image-Pricing/README.md

 ## We are able to get 3505 out of 5523 submitted teams, and 3505 out of 20,000 registered teams
 ![WhatsApp Image 2025-10-14 at 19 00 05_c073e897](https://github.com/user-attachments/assets/c34a366a-1cb0-4050-97a6-a61e5a9f94db)

+### We were able to Achieve a SMAPE score = 68 while using EfficientNet-B0 Model
+### and after using EfficientNet-B3 Model we were able to get SMAPE score = 57 on a Validation Set.
+#### (Lesser the SMAPE better the Performance of the Model)

 ## 1. Executive Summary